Designated Area Migration Agreements (DAMA)

 Please contact the Department of Home Affairs for further information on which occupations require a skills assessment.

 Submit an online application.
 You will need to provide a range of documentation.
 See ‘Skills Assessment’ for further details.
+DAR skills assessments are available to employers who hold an executed labour agreement.

 You will be guided to the correct DAMA based on the nominated occupation.